voxie-viewer/voxie/README.md

 * Plugins will be loaded into the same address space as Voxie and can access all the internals of Voxie.
-* Internal scripts can be written in JavaScript/QScript.
-There are some examples in the directory `scripts`.
 * External scripts can be written in an arbitrary language and can communicate with Voxie over DBus.
 The can also access the data directly using shared memory.
 There are some examples in the directory `scripts` and one in